 Blog Layout

-Lisa G Saw • Dec 22, 2022
+Lisa G Saw • December 22, 2022

-Visualisation and Thinking Positively
+Visualisation And Thinking Positively

 It feels appropriate to be writing this blog exactly a year after my stepdad passed away.
 I wanted to write about visualisation and how it helped me in the lead up to his memorial.
 My mum had asked me to read a poem on the day and I wanted to be sure I could deliver it without getting emotional.
 In preparation, it wasn’t enough to just read the poem over and over daily for about a week.
 I had to visualise myself reading it inside the church on the day.
 I imagined standing at the lectern in front of the rows of people, all dressed in an array of colour and not the usual drab black.
 I made a point of imagining myself reading the poem slowly and calmly, with confidence and composure.
 Every day I practiced and went through this same visualisation.